pyfar/sofa_conventions/README.md

 folders *conventions* and *rules*.
 The conventions are intended to be used in applications that read or write SOFA data.
 Test data violating the conventions are contained in *data*.
 This data is intended for testing if an application correctly verifies data against AES69 when reading it.

+**Conventions are implemented according to AES69-2022 (SOFA conventions version 2.1)**

-Updating and writing data partly requires the sofar package available from
+Updating teh conventions and data requires the sofar package available from
 <https://github.com/pyfar/sofar> and can be installed via

  `pip install sofar`

+To update the conventions from <https://sofaconventions.org/conventions> use `sofar.update_conventions()` and run `write_verification_rules.py` and `write_upgrade_rules.py`.
+To update the test data run `write_verification_data.py`.

 AES69-2022: *AES standard for file exchange - Spatial acoustic data file format*, Audio Engineering Society, Inc., New York, NY, USA.